Skip to content

 Environment

-Your time would be split between office and site work.
-Site work would take place in all weather conditions, and you may have to work at heights and on dangerous structures.
+• Site work would take place in all weather conditions, and you may have to work sometimes at heights and on a wide range of buildings.

 Travel